 to be used requests event insurance, your Student Organization may qualify for coverage

 under the University’s liability and property insurance coverage.
 In order to qualify

-for this coverage, your Student Organization must be registered with OAE.
+for this coverage, your Student Organization must be registered with OSE.

-In order to obtain coverage for your off-campus event or program, your Student Organization Advisor will need to submit a Certificate of Insurance Request Format least ten days prior to the event.
-Questions with regard to insurance coverage may be directed to the MSU Safety & Risk Management office at 994-6888 or firstname.lastname@example.org.
-A copy of the issued certificate of insurance will be sent to the Advisor and the Office of Activities and Engagement.
+In order to obtain coverage for your off-campus event or program, your Student Organization Advisor will need to submit a Certificate of Insurance Request Form at least ten days prior to the event.
+Questions with regard to insurance coverage may be directed to the MSU Safety & Risk Management office at 994-6888 or email@example.com.
+A copy of the issued certificate of insurance will be sent to the Advisor and the Office of Student Engagement.
 It will be your responsibility to forward the issued certificate to the certificate holder (facility owner, etc.).

 Registered Student Organizations have the privilege of utilizing campus space to conduct meetings and hold events.
 Please treat all space with respect and follow all policies set forth by each campus unit who manages the space.
 Misuse of space or not following policy can result in revoking of space privileges AND revoking of registered student organization status.
 The following are possible spaces and how to reserve: